Regulation of Pipelines and Power Lines

 The CER shares responsibility with the Transportation Safety Board for incident investigation.
 The CER investigates pipeline incidents to determine whether its regulations have been followed and if those regulations may need to be changed.
 The Transportation Safety Board investigates the cause and contributing factors.
 The CER also monitors excavation activity by third parties near pipelines to ensure compliance with existing regulations.

 Most electric power lines and facilities fall within provincial jurisdiction.
-The Commission authorizes the construction and operation of international power lines and designated interprovincial lines under federal jurisdiction.
+The Commission may authorize the construction and operation of international power lines and interprovincial lines designated under section 261 of the Canadian Energy Regulator Act.

-When determining the suitability of an application, the Commission reviews, among other things, the technical feasibility of the project, its effect on adjacent provinces and its environmental impact.
+When reviewing an application for a power line project, the Commission considers, among other things, the technical feasibility of the project, its effect on adjacent provinces and its environmental impact.

 Almost all provinces bordering the U.S. have interconnections with neighbouring American utilities.